Node.js Buffer Operations: Views, Copies, and Memory Ownership

 A Gigabyte-Scale Memory Leak

-This failure often starts with clean-looking code.
-A service receives large chunks, extracts a small identifier from each chunk, and stores the identifier for later work.
+This specific failure almost always starts with code that looks perfectly clean.
+A service receives massive data chunks, extracts a tiny identifier from each chunk, and stores that identifier for later use.

-A small Buffer view can keep a much larger backing store alive.
-This is not a leak in Node.js; it is a lifetime bug in your code.
+A small Buffer view can accidentally keep a massive backing store alive in memory.
+This is not a leak in Node.js, most probably a lifetime management bug in your code.
+Let's suppose each incoming log batch or multipart upload chunk starts with a 16-byte session ID -

 function getSessionIdView(logBuffer) {